Privacy Policy

 To request confidential communications.

-• You can ask the Practice to contact you in a specific way.
+• You can ask the Practice to contact you in a specific way or at a specific location (for example, by phone, email, or secure telehealth platform).
 The Practice will say “yes” to all reasonable requests.

 To limit what is used or shared.